 Once the couple is married, the condition attached to the gift has been fulfilled and the ring belongs to the recipient.
 The giver may be tempted to seek that the ring be returned through the divorce process, but because engagement rings are given before the marriage begins, they are not considered marital property, so a divorce court will not distribute it.

 This may lead to some wrenching outcomes: imagine if the ring in question is a family heirloom or if the recipient of the ring dissipated all the family’s other assets.
 You would probably be pretty mad if a judge told you that Grandma’s precious diamond now belongs to the person who drained your bank account and left you for the pool boy, right?
 Again, a well-written prenuptial agreement is your friend.
-(Contact us if you need to get a prenuptial agreement!)
+(Contact one of our family law lawyers if you need to get a prenuptial agreement!)
 It may feel awkward suggesting you get a prenup while you and your partner are basking in the glow of engagement bliss—but it may also save you tremendous heartache down the road.